GFDRR/thinkhazardmethods/source/includes/posts/_08-hazardmethods.md

 Intensity VII			Many buildings	Some buildings
 Hazard dataset provide seismic hazard different for PGA.
 To enable those datasets to be included in ThinkHazard!, several units are accepted in the processing algorithm, which can read PGA in terms of a decimal or percentage value of Gravity (g), or PGA in terms of SI units (e.g., gal or cm/s2) (see Table 6).

-conversion table for units of earthquake data
+Conversion table for units of earthquake data
 <table><tr><td>Paramete unit</td><td colspan=2><table><tr><td colspan=2>Thresholds</td></tr>
     <tr><td>High</td><td>Medium and Low</td></tr></table></td></tr>
 <tr><td>PGA-g</td><td>0.2</td><td>0.1</td></tr>